Microsatellite instability: Microsatellite instability diagnostics

+Synthetic Lethality of WRN

+It has been shown that MSI-H cancers are dependent on the Werner syndrome helicase (WRN) to repair the DNA secondary structures that are formed by expanded TA microsatellites.
+Because of this targeted therapeutic hypothesis, inhibition of WRN has become an area of high interest for the treatment of MSI-H malignancies.
+Two first-in-class WRN inhibitors, HRO761 (an allosteric inhibitor, Novartis) and VVD-133214 (a covalent inhibitor, Vividion Therapeutics and Roche) are currently undergoing clinical trials.
+Both of these inhibitors induce the degradation of WRN through similar mechanisms.

 Discoveries since 2010

 In May 2017 the FDA approved an immunotherapeutic called Keytruda (pembrolizumab) (PD-1 inhibitor) for patients with unresectable or metastatic microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR) solid tumors that have progressed following prior treatment.
 This indication is independent of PD-L1 expression assessment, tissue type and tumor location.

 Researchers have found another MSI, called elevated microsatellite alterations at selected tetranucleotide repeats (EMAST).
 However, EMAST is unique in that it is not derived from MMR, and it is commonly associated with TP53 mutations.

 EMAST is seen in a variety of cancers including those of the lung, head and neck, colorectal, skin, urinary tract, and the reproductive organs.
 External organ sites have more potential for EMAST.
 Some researchers believe that EMAST maybe a consequence of mutagenesis.
 EMAST positive margins in otherwise negative cancer margins suggest disease relapse for patients.